AsianUser/HTopics-GameDesign/README.md

 PvP can be a potential feature.
 Two teams of players are deployed on opposite sides of a map with an objecive.
 Both simultaneously enter and exit a command phase.
 Afterwards, the units move according to the designated strategies until the next command phase.
 The first team to achieve their objective or defeat the opposing team wins.

 - **Engagement and Addictiveness Strategies:** An explanation of the features or strategies employed to make the application/game engaging and addictive.

+By encouraging a variety of strategies, we can appeal to various players.
+One can go with an entirely active game play style, where they basically ignore the command phase or one can play the game idly where they set up units during the command phase and let it run.
+The game can also adapt to the player.
+Similar to "The Director" in the "Left 4 Dead" series by Valve, different enemies can spawn that exclusively target player units, have a different pathing, etc...
+Implementing such a system will provide a new experience for each playthrough.

+We can add unit customization, upgrades, and cosmetics to encourage player investment and progression.
+A good plotline that the player follows as they complete missions can encourage a player to continue playing.
+Gacha elements can be introduced to unlock different cosmetics.

 - **Scalability and Expansion:** A discussion of how the design allows for future growth and adoption beyond the initial homework assignment.